Joanna Hiffernan: Artist, Model and Whistler’s Muse

 At the same time that she acted as an inspiration for two of the 19th century’s greatest artists, Hiffernan also drew and painted herself.
 But unfortunately, little proof of her work remains, as it seems she never publicly exhibited her drawings or paintings.

 Hiffernan and Whistler’s relationship lasted until the 1870s, after which she reportedly moved to Nice and became an art dealer.
 The two remained close until the painter’s death in 1903.
 Hiffernan attended his funeral.

 Hiffernan and Whistler were kindred spirits, rigorously committed to art and its creation.
 Both known for being brash and loud, both immigrants who had chosen to leave their home countries and seek inspiration in France.
 In each other, they found camaraderie and collaboration.
 Together, they pushed the boundaries of what a portrait could be.

-Learn more about Joanna Hiffernan, her art, and her influence at the upcoming exhibition Whistler’s Woman in White: Joanna Hiffernan at the Royal Academy of Art in London.
-The show will run from Feb 23 until May 22, 2022.
+Joanna Hiffernan was the topic of Whistler’s Woman in White: Joanna Hiffernan exhibition at the Royal Academy of Art in London in 2022.